-French 304: French Composition and Translation - Advanced Translation and Stylistics.
+French 304S: French Composition and Translation - Advanced translation and stylistics.
 Cultural and social difference between French and English patterns in written and oral expression.
 Extensive practice in translation of different types of texts.
 Equivalencies between French and English.
-Prerequisite: French 301 or equivalent or consent of instructor.
+Recommended prerequisite: French 204 or equivalent.

 French 321S: Business and Culture in the Francophone World - Analyzes current socio-economic and cross-cultural issues to increase understanding of global marketplace.
 Focus on oral and written communication, business and economic practices, labor issues, case studies, and product marketing in the Francophone world.

 French 325s: Global Displacement: Voix Francophones.
 Explores migration and resettlement of Francophone refugees in North America through examination of current policy, law, and practice.
 Analysis of personal interviews and narratives with attention to ethical questions related to politics of listening to and speaking for other communities.
 Community-based language component (20 hours) engages students with refugee community in Durham.
 Conducted in French.
 Recommended prerequisite: one course at 300-level or equivalent.
 Fall only.
 Two class meetings a week.

 See the 'Courses' tab near the top of the page for a full listing of French courses beyond those mentioned above.

 * These placement guidelines are intended for scores that are less than one academic year old.
 For placement help with scores that are more than one year old, please contact the French Language Program Director (firstname.lastname@example.org).